-- A HMP under Schedule 4 Condition 22C of DA 305-7-2003 in support of the Extraction Plan for South Bates Underground Mine Longwalls 11 to 16. - A salvage program under Schedule 4 Condition 52 of DA 305-7-2003.
+- A HMP under Schedule 4 Condition 22C of DA 305-7-2003 in support of: - the Extraction Plan for South Bates Underground Mine Longwalls 11 to 16; and - the Extraction Plan for South Bates Extension Underground Mine Longwalls 17 to 20. - A salvage program under Schedule 4 Condition 52 of DA 305-7-2003. - A management plan for Aboriginal cultural heritage in Remnant Woodland Enhancement Program (RWEP) Area A under Schedule 4 Condition 51 of DA 305-7-2003 (Appendix F).

-Hence, upon NSW Office of Environment and Heritage (OEH) approval of a variation application to AHIPs #2222, #C0001474 and #C0002000, this HMP supersedes the 2005 "Attachment 3 Wambo Development Project - Aboriginal Heritage Research Design and Study Plan (Incorporating Salvage Programme)" that formed the basis of the AHIP #2222 application and is appended to AHIPs #2222, #C0001474 and #C0002000.
-The management measures for Aboriginal heritage within this HMP are anticipated to form the basis of any future AHIP applications and/or variations as may be required over the life of the mine.
+The NSW Office of Environment and Heritage (OEH) granted approval of variation applications to AHIPs #2222, #C0001474 and #C0002000 on 4 September 2017 to incorporate reference to this HMP.
+This HMP supersedes the 2005 "Attachment 3 Wambo Development Project - Aboriginal Heritage Research Design and Study Plan (Incorporating Salvage Programme)" that formed the basis of the AHIP #2222 application and was appended to AHIPs #2222, #C0001474 and #C0002000.
+The management measures for Aboriginal heritage within this HMP would form the basis of any future AHIP applications and/or variations as may be required over the life of the mine.